Smart Actors Play Mastermind

 Using our Mastermind metaphor, "cracking the code" means achieving our current goal.
 And each element of our actor strategy (i.e. Training Menu) is a coloured peg.
 On route to our goal, the one-by-one approach sees us choose a single peg to switch out for another.
 If we're successful the first time 'round, yay!
 If not, we simply switch out the next.

-For example, we know that holistic actor training comprises five pillars: Skills, Marketing, Immersion, Creation, and Team.
-If we aren't moving towards our goal, we might start by looking at our Skills Pillar and asking ourselves the following:
+For example, if we aren't moving toward our goal, we might start by looking at our Skills Pillar (the Five Pillars here) and asking ourselves the following:

 1. What's definitely working?